bwinnacott/SNP-Pipeline/validation/README.md

 **False-neg:** Number of variants missed in experimental VCF that are found in the baseline VCF callset (w/in confident regions only)
 **Precision:** TP<sub>call</sub>/(TP<sub>call</sub> + FP); where TP == true positives and FP == false positives
 **Sensitivity:** TP<sub>baseline</sub>/(TP<sub>baseline</sub> + FN); where TP == true positives and FN == false negatives
-**F-measure:** Harmonic mean of precision and sensitivity metrics; accuracy metric accounting for class imbalance
+**F-measure:** (2 * SN * PPV) / (SN + PPV); Harmonic mean of precision and sensitivity metrics; accuracy metric accounting for class imbalance

+This callset comparison method was applied to both DNA- and RNA-seq experimental results.
+The following figures show the three performance metrics for each individual tool compared to their ensemble counterparts (2 or 3 caller intersection for DNA and 4 or 5 caller intersection for RNA).